-While the current schedule indicates a completion date of 2018 for construction, the Waterworks Facility Asset Protection project will be ongoing throughout the useful life of the facilities.
+While the current schedule indicates a completion date of 2028 for construction, the Waterworks Facility Asset Protection project will be ongoing throughout the useful life of the facilities.

-Sub-phase Scope Meter Vault Manhole Retrofits Retrofit approximately 195 meter manholes.
+Sub-phase Scope Meter Vault Manhole Retrofits Design and Construction Retrofit approximately 195 meter manholes.
 Design and Construction Walnut Hill Tank Full structural analysis of the Walnut Hill Elevated Tank based on corrosion discovered.
 Rehabilitation of the tank based on the structural analysis.
 Waltham Pipe Bridge Replacement Replacement of approximately 100 feet of 30-inch steel pipe over commuter rail tracks in Waltham including a bridge crossing.
 Design and Construction Cosgrove Valve Replacement Replacement of isolation sluice gates at Cosgrove Intake to improve reliability for emergency shut down of Cosgrove facility and to isolate new sliding sleeve valves to facilitate preventive maintenance and any future corrective maintenance.
 Transformer at Cosgrove Intake Building Replacement of a 45 year old main service transformer and load break switch.
 This transformer supplies power to the Cosgrove Intake Building.
 If it were to fail, the building would be running on generator power for a significant period of time.
-Covered Storage Tank Rehabilitation Rehabilitation of Fells and Loring Road Covered storage facilities commencing in FY19.
+Covered Storage Tank Rehabilitation Design and Construction Rehabilitation of Fells and Loring Road Covered storage facilities commencing in FY19.
 The valves, sluice gates, and piping should be considered for rehabilitation by this time, as each facility will be more than 20 years old.
-Elevated Water Storage Tank Repainting Repaint 5 steel water storage tanks (Bellevue 1, Bellevue 2, Park Circle, Turkey Hill, and Walnut Hill).
+Elevated Water Storage Tank Repainting Design and Construction Repaint 5 steel water storage tanks (Bellevue 1, Bellevue 2, Park Circle, Turkey Hill, and Walnut Hill).
 All were painted in 2000.
 Bellevue 1 and 2 are in the same service area (SEH); Park Circle, Turkey Hill and Walnut Hill are in the same service area (NEH).
 As noted, the various tanks are redundant to each other.
 Redundancy is maintained by performing this project and keeping the tanks in good condition and in service.

-Sub-phase Scope Shaft 9 Rehabilitation Ground water leakage is filling the access shaft.
+Sub-phase Scope Shaft 9 Rehabilitation Design and Construction Ground water leakage is filling the access shaft.
 The piping and components in the access shaft need to be evaluated and repair work performed.
 Electrical Distribution Upgrades at Southborough Upgrade of existing 13.8kV distribution system that supplies the various buildings at Southborough Complex due to on-going service disruptions.
 Install electrical metering equipment to better manage electrical use in facility.
 Water Meter Upgrade Replacement Replace six older Venturi meters in Boston and upgrade to above ground cabinets.
 This will provide more accurate and reliable meter data since current meters are beyond their life expectancy.
-Beacon Street Line Repair Design CA/RI and Construction Repair of 48" water main in Brookline serving Boston Meter 44.
+Beacon Street Line Repair Design CA/RI (7474) and Construction Repair of 48" water main in Brookline serving Boston Meter 44.
 This main provides important water supply redundancy to Meter 60 which serves the Longwood Medical Center in Boston.
+Project is currently under final design.
+Cosgrove Flat Roof Replacement Replace the damaged roof that leaks.
+In particular there are issues around roof penetrations and along the parapet wall.

-Total Budget Payments thru FY13 Remaining Balance FY14 FY15 FY14-18 FY19-23 Beyond FY23 \$20,628 \$546 \$20,082 \$0 \$180 \$10,781 \$8,436 \$865
+Total Budget Payments thru FY14 Remaining Balance FY15 FY16 FY14-18 FY19-23 Beyond FY23 \$21,043 \$546 \$20,497 \$155 \$769 \$5,058 \$12,719 \$2,721

-Project Status as % is approximation based on project budget and expenditures.
-Transformer Status 2.6% Replacement at Cosgrove Intake Building contract was completed in July 2012.
-5/14 Beacon Street Line Repair Design CA/RI is expected to commence in September 2014.
+Project Status 2.6% Status as % is approximation based on project budget and expenditures.
+Transformer Replacement at Cosgrove Intake Building contract was completed in July 2012.
+11/14 2.070 Beacon Street Line Repair Design CA/RI commenced in December 2014.

-Project Cost Scheduled Completion Date FY14-18 Spending FY14 FY15 Chge.
-FY14 FY15 Chge.
-FY14 FY15 Chge. \$20,101 \$20,628 \$527 Jul-23 Jul-23 None \$11,522 \$10,781 (\$741)
+Project Cost Scheduled Completion Date FY14-18 Spending FY15 FY16 Chge.
+FY15 FY16 Chge.
+FY15 FY16 Chge. \$20,628 \$21,043 \$415 Jul-23 Aug-28 61 mos. \$10,781 \$5,058 (\$5,723)